nus-cs2103-AY2021S1/ip/docs/README.md

     [E][✘] Meeting (at: 10pm)

 ### 4. `delete` - Delete a task
-Deletes a task by specifing its number in the task list.
+Delete a task by specifing its number in the task list.

 Example of usage: